[1] 10

 - You can create bullets using

-and use indents to create sub bullets.- Be sure to leave a blank line between a non-bulletted line and the first line of bullets.
+-and use indents to create sub bullets. - Be sure to leave a blank line between a non-bulletted line and the first line of bullets.

-- Use “```” to delimit blocks of code or code chunks - one set before and one set after. - Put the name of the coding language after the upper “```”
+- Use “```” to delimit blocks of code or code chunks.
+Put one set before and one set after.

 Quarto supports both HTML and PDF, so there is great flexibility in output.